liftoff/GateOne/gateone/docs/source/About/index.rst

 session_logging
 ---------------
-.. option:: --session_logging
+.. cmdoption:: --session_logging

 ::

     session_logging = True

-This tells Gate One to enable server-side logging of user sessions.
+This tells Gate One to enable server-side logging of user terminal sessions.
 These logs can be viewed or played back (like a video) using the :ref:`log_viewer` application.

-.. note:: Gate One stores logs of user sessions in the location specified in the :ref:`user_dir` option.
+.. note:: Gate One stores logs of user sessions in the location specified in the :option:`--user_dir` option.

 session_timeout
 ---------------
-.. option:: --session_timeout=string (special: [0-9]+[smhd])
+.. cmdoption:: --session_timeout=string (special: [0-9]+[smhd])

 ::